DianaSanchezOrdonez/frontend-challenge/README.md

 # CHALLENGE FRONT END DEVELOPER

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project has been deployed with the following url: https://cheery-marzipan-6a48d8.netlify.app/

 ## STACK
 - Library [React](https://reactjs.org/)